Is Megalodon still alive?

-If megalodon was indeed such a massive animal on the top of the food chain of predators inhabiting the Earth since the Oligocene (Tertiary) until the Pleistocene (Quaternary), what caused its extinction?
+If megalodon was indeed such a massive animal on the top of the food chain of predators inhabiting the Earth from the Oligocene (Tertiary) until the Pleistocene (Quaternary), what caused its extinction?
 There are at least a few different theories on that matter.
 Perhaps the progressive cooling of the climate or gradual disappearance of the great whales being its primary food source was the main reason.

 Some people still believe that megalodons have not yet become extinct and are creeping somewhere in the great depths of the ocean.
 Be that as it may, there is no proof as of yet…

-Is megalodon still alive?
+Is Megalodon still alive?

 Many questions concerning the Discovery film production ‘Megalodon: The Monster Shark Lives’ have been coming to our office, so we decided to express our position regarding the matter.

-The above mentioned production is similar to the earlier Discovery picture on mermaids, which bodies have supposedly been found 😉 Both films have one in common – they both fall into the category of ‘docu-fiction’, the merged product of document and fiction.
+The above-mentioned production is similar to the earlier Discovery picture on mermaids, which bodies have supposedly been found 😉 Both films have one in common – they both fall into the category of ‘docu-fiction’, the merged product of document and fiction.

-Both were severely criticized by the scientific community as well as the public opinion for being a fiction depicted as a document.
+Both were severely criticized by the scientific community as well as the public opinion for being fiction depicted as a document.
 The sheer fact of such films being produced is not as much concerning as its emissions on the channels formerly recognized as professional, not fictional.
-Additionally the Siren program was obviously a fictional concept, while in ‘Megalodon (…)’ the information about it being fictional is barely noticeable.
-After the first emissions of the original production a talk-show was hosted, in which people were asked if they believe that megalodon is actually still alive.
+Additionally, the Siren program was obviously a fictional concept, while in ‘Megalodon (…)’ the information about it being fictional is barely noticeable.
+After the first emissions of the original production, a talk-show was hosted, in which people were asked if they believe that megalodon is actually still alive.

-Obviously the Discovery Channel was defending its concept, which mislead numerous viewers, explaining that if 95% of the ocean depths have not yet been explored then who knows if the megalodon is really extinct (Michael Sorensen, executive producer: ‘It’s one of the most debated shark discussions of all time, ‘can Megalodon exist today?’
+Obviously, the Discovery Channel was defending its concept, which misleads numerous viewers, explaining that if 95% of the ocean depths have not yet been explored then who knows if the megalodon is really extinct (Michael Sorensen, executive producer: ‘It’s one of the most debated shark discussions of all time, ‘can Megalodon exist today?’
 It’s (the) ultimate Shark Week fantasy.
 The stories have been out there for years and with 95 percent of the ocean unexplored, who really knows?’), with little success.